b3rendsh/msxdos2s/README.md

 ## Information
 This repository contains modified MSX DOS 2.2 sources.
 The purpose is to create a 32K ROM that can run from a standard MSX cartridge.
-Kanji support and dos2memchk selfcheck features are removed to reduce size.
+Kanji support and dos2memchk ("CALL DOS2MEMCHK" in BASIC) are removed to reduce size.
+There is no OEM disk driver included, only the dummy driver from ASCII.

-The original 64K ROM was provided on a cartridge with a ROM mapper.
+The original 64K ROM came on a cartridge with a ROM mapper.
+To use that version you need a small logic circuit e.g. a 74LS138 and 74LS74 in addition to a 64K EPROM.
+With the 32K version this circuit is no longer needed.

+Putting the ROM inside an MSX-2 machine can be relatively easy, depending on the machine and slot layout.
+Note that the internal DOS 1 DISKROM should remain in place because it contains the OEM disk driver.

-The source files are provided and modified for study purposes.
+The source files are provided and modified for study only.

 ## References
 MSX system sources: